Sumac-Blackened Salmon with Citrus Salsa

 Instructions

-- 4While the salmon bakes, gently toss the oranges, cucumber, red onion, cilantro, lemon zest and lemon juice together in a small bowl until combined.
-Taste and season with salt and pepper (or extra lemon, if needed) to taste.
+- 4While the salmon cooks, dice the orange and cucumber, finely mince the onion, and roughly chop the cilantro.
+Combine these ingredients in a bowl with the lemon juice, toss gently until combined, and season with salt and pepper to taste.

 Nutrition — Per Serving